 Learning how to get up from the floor by yourself can be lifesaving.
 During our training, you will gain the practical knowledge and skills required to get up from the floor, as well as the confidence and patience to implement the training should you ever have to rely on yourself to get up after a fall.

-If you would like to book and appointment for one of our Occupational Therapists to visit you for an assessment, or just find out more about the service, please contact our office on (02) 4340 0883.
+If you would like to book an appointment with one of our Occupational Therapists for an assessment, or to find out more about the service, please contact our office on 1300 511 887.